omarwalid55/c5/README.md

 ![Logo](https://media.glassdoor.com/sqll/147645/c5-international-squarelogo-1428399413023.png)

+## Component 5

-The main aim of this repository is to know how to work in teams and w o coordinate our work together as a team.
+The main aim of this repository is to know how to work in teams and coordinate our work together as a team.

    ## Omar Waleed 37-5574
    Omar a BI student he is the only man in the group he likes football.